 }

-These examples are intended to show how to use the Switch conditional.
-This does not mean that it is the best way to solve the problems they address.
+These examples are intended to show how to use the Switch statement.
+It does not mean it is the best way to solve the problem they address.
 Usually, there are better alternatives.